ReconfortDev/angularStyle/README.md

 The goal of this project is to demonstrate proficiency with the Angular CLI and advanced SCSS features.
 It will assess your understanding of Angular's project structure, component-based architecture, and advanced CSS preprocessing techniques.

+## ⚠️N.B
+API I consumed is limited which means data will not be fetched on live link , You will have to clone project to use the Consume Api properly

 ## Livelink

 https://angularsass.netlify.app/